Title Loans in Texas: How They Compare in 2026

 Key Insights

-- Title loans in Texas use your car title as collateral and can lead to repossession if not repaid.
+- Title loans in Texas use your vehicle title as collateral and may put your car at risk if you fall behind.

 FAQ